FujoWebDev/lexicon-guestbook/appview/README.md

 their needs, and developers' ability to create new experiences on top of users' content.

-While this is a software limitation [rather than a protocol one](https://swicg.github.io/activitypub-data-portability/lola), it remains the status quo in the fediverse of today.
+While the inability to fully transfer an account is a software limitation [rather than a protocol one](https://swicg.github.io/activitypub-data-portability/lola), it remains the status quo in the fediverse of today.
 In contrast, AppViews are already built to let any application ask questions about users' data, regardless of where the data was created or stored.
 They also let developers choose how to aggregate and make sense of this data, both within a single or across multiple application, and let them create their own unique "view" of this data to be shared with